search

 • Trade in Personal Area B

 If you trade using the method described above, you can earn rewards from Exness through its partnership program in addition to your trading profits.
-While some FX brokers allow account openings via self-affiliate links, this is prohibited by Exness; therefore, please exercise caution when using affiliate links.While some FX brokers permit self-affiliate account openings, this is a violation of Exness’s terms of service.
-Even if you unintentionally engage in self-affiliate activity without realizing it is prohibited, you may be subject to penalties such as account deletion or withdrawal denial, so please exercise caution when using affiliate links.
+While some FX brokers allow account openings through self-affiliate programs, this is prohibited by Exness, so please exercise caution when using affiliate links.While some FX brokers allow self-affiliate account openings, this is prohibited at Exness.
+Even if you unintentionally engage in self-affiliate activity without knowing it is prohibited, you may be subject to penalties such as account deletion or withdrawal denial, so please exercise caution when using affiliate links.

 note

 Exness features a system that automatically detects users who open accounts or trade using your partner link.
-In the event of any fraudulent activity, Exness can immediately detect and address it.
+In the event of any fraudulent activity, Exness is able to detect and address it immediately.

 Trading that exploits server downtime or latency issues

 Exness does not prohibit trading around the release of economic indicators or statements by key figures.
 However, trading that intentionally targets specific timing will be considered a violation of our terms and conditions and may result in penalties, including account closure or withdrawal denial.
-Please exercise caution when trading during periods of high volatility, as server outages and rate delays are more likely to occur during such times.
+Please exercise caution when trading during periods of high volatility, as server outages and rate delays are more likely to occur when prices are fluctuating sharply.

 ポイント